rixed/ramen-admin/src/stream/README.md

 Members of "stream/"
 --------------------

-- OperationsWin: The main window containing only one OperationsView.
+- OperationsWin: The main window containing just an OperationsView.

 - OperationsView: A QSpliter with a tree view of sites/programs/functions on the left (NarrowTreeView) (with a few radio buttons on top to select the